polkastarter/staking-pols/README.md

 At time of deployment, the contract address of the token which can be staked needs to be provided as well as the time (in seconds) the staked token shall be locked.

-After deployment, (optionally) a ERC20 rewards token can be set set and tokens provided to the contract, which can be claimed later by the users.
+After deployment, (optionally) a ERC20 rewards token can be set and "reward tokens" provided to the contract, which can be claimed later by the users.

 ---